-Our Neighbourhood is coming alive – the Fleur de Lys, The George and the White Hart all hace banners announcing meals.
+Our Neighbourhood is coming alive – the Fleur de Lys, The George and the White Hart all have banners announcing meals.
 Hair has re-opened, so I no longer look like a Highland Cow.
 And Jim Parry, the Chiropodist, is back

 Dorchester’s useful trees still provide attractive notice-boards for village information.
 Let’s hope the amusing limericks return.